 Typically, prospective students complete an application for admittance to the program during the year prior to their matriculation at the College.
-To be considered for the Honors Program, students must have a minimum 3.75 GPA and a 29 ACT (or equivalent).
+To be considered for the Honors Program, students must have a minimum 3.75 high school GPA and at least a 29 ACT (or equivalent).
 These applications are considered by the Honors Committee, which may decide to admit, waitlist, or deny applicants.
 In the event that a given cohort falls below 24 students, the Program may fill these openings by considering applications from transfer students or from exceptional students already enrolled in the College.